Prevention, Treatment, Recovery. All in one place

 Young adults often feel isolated and frustrated when balancing their recovery with the expectations of a “typical” college student.
 We understand the stigma of being sober, especially on a college campus.
 The simple act of letting others know you are in recovery or interested in recovery is often very difficult.
 The Collegiate Recovery Community (CRC) at UCF aims to make this easier by offering the following services to members:

 - Substance Use Counseling

 - Fellowship and Community

 - Recovery Centered Academic and Career Advising

 At UCF, members of the CRC know they are not alone.
 We understand the challenges of being in recovery, and that’s why fostering a sense of belonging, accomplishment, and accountability is important for students who choose to lead a sober lifestyle.
 As a result, CRC students flourish in academics and in their personal lives.

-    Check out these Recovery Stories of current and past UCF Students.
+Check out these Recovery Stories of past UCF Students.